ONSvisual/Simple-charts/README.md

 # Welcome to the ONS chart template repo

 Here you'll find our chart templates and in the [wiki](https://github.com/ONSvisual/Simple-charts/wiki) instructions on how to use the templates.
+These charts use D3v3.
+Head over to the [D3v4 branch](https://github.com/ONSvisual/Simple-charts/tree/d3v4) (work in progress) if that you're thing.

 ## Getting started